-Where

-E is the maximum field strength produced by the MFCN station in dBµV/m;

-Ptot is the maximum (extrapolated) receive level in dBm;

-Kant is the antenna factor of the measurement antenna in dB/m;

-ac is the attenuation of the RF cable between measurement antenna and receiver in dB.

-107 is the conversion coefficient from dBm to dBµV (for 50 Ω input impedance).

 2G / GSM

 One of the RF channels used by a GSM base station is carrying the broadcast control channel (BCCH) and is transmitted with full power on all 8 time slots.
 Measurements should therefore be done on this channel frequency (C0) and are possible with a spectrum analyser using the following settings.